-Jay Patrick Santiago is a senior associate in Quisumbing Torres' Dispute Resolution Practice Group and is part of the firm’s Industrials, Manufacturing & Transportation, and Healthcare and Life Sciences Industry Groups.
+Jay Patrick Santiago is a senior associate in Quisumbing Torres' Dispute Resolution Practice Group and is part of the firm’s Industrials, Manufacturing & Transportation, and Healthcare & Life Sciences Industry Groups.
 His practice focuses on international dispute resolution and alternative dispute resolution (ADR), particularly international commercial arbitration and investor-state dispute settlement.
 His legal experience covers general litigation, arbitration, intra-corporate disputes, taxation, corporate housekeeping, and mergers and acquisitions.

 Jay has advised clients across a range of industries, including those in the aviation, construction, healthcare and logistics sectors, with regard to dispute resolution clauses, dispute avoidance, commencement of arbitration in the Philippines, Hong Kong and Singapore, and enforcement or setting aside of arbitral awards in the Philippines.

 Jay has acted on various roles in arbitral proceedings – as a party representative, case manager, tribunal secretary, and arbitrator.
 In 2014, Jay became the first Filipino counsel at the Hong Kong International Arbitration Centre (HKIAC).
 In 2016, he became HKIAC's first accredited arbitral tribunal secretary from the Philippines.
 He is the youngest member of the technical working group organized by the Philippine government to propose amendments to the Philippines' arbitration law.
 He is a trained arbitrator of the Philippine Dispute Resolution Center and an accredited arbitrator of the Philippine International Center for Conflict Resolution.